fix-ON/fix-ON_video_looper/README.md

-# Fixon Video Looper
+# Rpi Video Looper
-This is a translated version (Swedish) of the original Adafruits pi video looper.
-Only the on-screen texts in the scripts are translated, everything else is the original creators code.
-Credits goes to them!
+Make your Raspberry Pi loop a video file endlessly and seamlessly, without showing any logo or breaks.
+A simple, cheap and reliable media player/digital signage solution that just works.
+No configuration needed.
+This solution is using the pi_video_looper script, all installed and configured.
+If you don't have the time, or the desire, or the means to learn to code it yourself, this is for you.

 Original project can be found here: https://github.com/adafruit/pi_video_looper

 # Instructions

-Download and flash your SD-card with the latest version of Raspbian Lite: http://downloads.raspberrypi.org/raspbian_lite/images/
+Download and flash your SD-card with the latest version of Raspbian **Buster** Lite (IMPORTANT! to NOT use Bullseye, it's missing the omxplayer that this script uses.): http://downloads.raspberrypi.org/raspbian_lite/images/

 Connect your Rpi to your network and power it on.
 If your using a Rpi Zero, be sure to enable wifi and ssh.
 More info here: https://desertbot.io/blog/headless-pi-zero-w-wifi-setup-windows